Chicken Salad Chick: History

 The company started with Stacy Brown, who was unemployed, divorced, and raising three children.
 She started selling her homemade chicken salad door-to-door in Auburn, Alabama.
 With the health department prohibiting the sale of foods cooked in one's home, Stacy and her future husband Kevin Brown devised a plan to open a restaurant.
-Known for its Southern-style hospitality, varieties of chicken salad, and fresh, homestyle meals, Chicken Salad Chick has expanded its offerings over time.
-The menu now includes not only chicken salad but also pimento cheese, soups, sandwiches, sides, and desserts.

 In 2016, Chicken Salad Chick was ranked #37 on the Inc. 5000 list of fastest-growing companies in the U.S.

 The restaurant is partially owned by private equity firm Brentwood Associates, which also has investments in Blaze Pizza and Lazy Dog Restaurant & Bar.